njam/cargomedia-website/_posts/2015-02-18-googleanalytics-user-tracking.markdown

 Additionally it's now possible to collect data over GA's new HTTP API [*Measurement Protocol*](https://developers.google.com/analytics/devguides/collection/protocol/v1/).
 One can send POST requests to a URL to track *page views*, *events*, *e-commerce* etc.

-This allows one to track events for users that happen independently of any user interaction!
+This allows you to track events that happen independently of any user interaction!

 <!--more-->